Brella™

 Brella SweatControl Patch

-Brellalogo 1681230072420 HR 1In April 2023, the U.S. FDA cleared for use the Brella™ SweatControl Patch™ for the treatment of excessive underarm sweating (primary axillary hyperhidrosis).
-Brella™ is a product of Candesant Biomedical, headquartered in San Francisco, CA. This is the first new hyperhidrosis treatment FDA-ok'd since 2018.
+Brellalogo 1681230072420 HR 1In April 2023, the U.S. FDA cleared for use the Brella™ SweatControl Patch™ for the treatment of excessive underarm sweating (primary axillary hyperhidrosis) in adults (use for anyone under 18 would be off-label and up to the clinician's discretion).
+Brella is a product of Candesant Biomedical, headquartered in Nashville, TN.
+This is the first new hyperhidrosis treatment that the FDA-ok'd since 2018.

-The Brella™ patch is a prescription product designed and cleared to be applied at a healthcare provider’s office or clinic for approximately 3 minutes and works via a method called targeted alkali thermolysis (TAT).
+The Brella patch is a prescription product designed and cleared to be applied at a healthcare provider’s office or clinic for approximately 3 minutes (no more than 3 minutes but, depending on the patient, treatment could take less than 3 minutes) and works via a method called targeted alkali thermolysis (TAT).
+Depending on regulations in different U.S. states, Brella treatment may be provided by a physician, physician assistant, nurse practitioner or nurse.

 Candesant’s TAT technology is based on the principle that heat is generated when sodium meets water.
-The result is that when the Brella™ sodium patch is applied to the underarm, there’s an interaction between the water in sweat and the sodium in the patch that generates a targeted amount of heat, causing microthermal injury to the sweat glands that inactivates those glands for a period of time.
+The result is that when the Brella sodium patch is applied to the underarm, there’s an interaction between the water in sweat and the sodium in the patch that generates a targeted amount of heat, causing microthermal injury to the sweat glands that inactivates those glands for a period of time.
 The process is non-invasive and does not involve needles.
-Results have been reported to last 2 to 4 months.
+No pain control or anesthesia is required prior, during, or after Brella.

-The FDA’s clearance of Brella™ was based on data from a randomized, double-blind, multicenter study that included 110 adult patients with primary axillary (underarm) hyperhidrosis.
+The FDA’s clearance of Brella was based on data from a randomized, double-blind, multicenter study that included 110 adult patients with primary axillary (underarm) hyperhidrosis.
 Patients had baseline Hyperhidrosis Disease Severity Scale (HDSS) scores of 3 or 4, which showed that excessive sweating frequently or always interfered with their daily lives.
-Patients in the study then received treatment with Brella™ or with a sham (fake or placebo) patch for up to 3 minutes on each underarm.
+Patients in the study then received treatment with Brella or with a sham (fake or placebo) patch for up to 3 minutes on each underarm.
 Afterwards, patients were evaluated weekly for 12 weeks (~3 months), and again at 24 weeks (~6 months) post-treatment.

 There were no reported serious or severe adverse events (side effects) among the study participants.
 Eighty percent of people in the study had no side effects at all and those who did experienced slight redness or slight swelling that resolved within two weeks or less.
+There were no lasting side effects and any side effects were transient and went away on their own.

-The Brella™ study results “are exciting,” says Dr. David Pariser, professor at the Eastern Virginia Medical School Department of Dermatology and founding member of the International Hyperhidrosis Society, “because they demonstrate consistent, statistically significant, and clinically meaningful improvements across the measured hyperhidrosis parameters.”
+The Brella study results “are exciting,” says Dr. David Pariser, professor at the Eastern Virginia Medical School Department of Dermatology and founding member of the International Hyperhidrosis Society (IHhS) “because they demonstrate consistent, statistically significant, and clinically meaningful improvements across the measured hyperhidrosis parameters.”

-According to Candesant, Brella™ will be available in certain areas of the U.S. in mid 2023 through a “Brella Early Experience Program.”
-The initial healthcare offices able to provide Brella™ through this program will be dermatology and plastic surgery practices with prior experience treating patients with excessive sweating.
-Later, Brella™ will be launched more generally in the U.S. Information about availability outside the U.S. is not yet available.
-To find clinicians offering Brella, use the MyBrella.com clinician finder.
-You can also join Candesant's mailing list for updates on Brella's rollout.
+According to Candesant, Brella is available in certain areas of the U.S. as of mid 2023 through a “Brella Early Experience Program.”
+The initial healthcare offices able to provide Brella are dermatology and plastic surgery practices with prior experience treating patients with excessive sweating.
+In 2024, Brella will be launched more generally in the U.S. According to Niquette Hunt, CEO of Candesant, it will take a few years before Brella becomes available outside the U.S.

 Can Brella be used on other sweaty body areas beyond the underarms?
 Some experts hint there may be off-label potential for the use of Brella on different body parts.
 The makers of Brella say they are looking into this possibility.
+"We hope to study other focal areas," says Hunt, "but not in the next couple years because we are a small company."

 Next Steps

-Have you talked to a healthcare provider about excessive sweating?
+Have you talked to your provider about excessive sweating?
 If not, now is the time!
-Our Clinician Finder can help you locate practitioners who treat hyperhidrosis.
-Use it today!
-A knowledgeable healthcare team can help you to find the right treatment, or combination of treatments, to manage your hyperhidrosis.
+Learn more about how you and your healthcare team can work together to find the right treatment, or combination of treatments, to manage your hyperhidrosis.

-And remember, because hyperhidrosis is a serious medical condition - you deserve insurance coverage and reimbursement for your medical visits and treatments.
+And remember, because hyperhidrosis is a serious medical condition - you deserve insurance coverage and reimbursement for your medical visits and treatment.
 We've got tips to help you navigate the health insurance realm; visit Insurance Tools for more information.

 Research and References